How to Use a VPN with a Wi-Fi Mesh System – The Simple Way to Add a UK Network Abroad

 To use a VPN with your Wi-Fi mesh, install a dedicated VPN router inline, before the mesh system.

-This approach means all traffic passing through your mesh network automatically goes through the VPN.
+This approach means all traffic on your mesh network automatically goes through the VPN.

 Here’s the basic setup: